Same-sex marriage in Greenland: Same-sex marriage

+Legislative action

-A resolution, expressing Greenland's wish to opt in the current version of Denmark's marriage law, had its first reading in the Inatsisartut on 25 March 2015, and was approved unanimously on second and final reading on 26 May 2015.
+A resolution, expressing the Naalakkersuisut's wish to opt in the current version of Denmark's marriage law, had its first reading in the Inatsisartut on 25 March 2015.
+The measure had been introduced by MP Justus Hansen from the Democrats party.
+It was approved unanimously 27–0 on second and final reading on 26 May 2015.
+The GlobalGayz website wrote in response to the passage of the same-sex marriage legislation that: "The fire storms of opposition seen in Paris, Berlin and Washington were totally absent before and during the short legislative procedure.
+Greenland's gay marriage emerged within a liberal society as naturally as the seasons change.
+The issue was human equality among the small population of less than 60,000 citizens in the country."

 Approval by the Folketing was required before the law could go into effect, however.
 A bill was submitted to the Folketing on 28 January 2015 and had its first reading on 26 May 2015.
 It was planned to come into effect on 1 October 2015; however, it lapsed due to the 2015 parliamentary elections.
 A nearly identical bill with only minor formal changes was submitted on 29 October and had its first reading on 5 November.
-The second reading happened on 14 January 2016, and the bill was approved in its final reading on 19 January.
+The second reading occurred on 14 January 2016, and the bill was approved 108–0 in its final reading on 19 January.
 The bill was given royal assent by Queen Margrethe II on 3 February, and took effect on 1 April 2016.
 The first same-sex marriage in Greenland was performed on 1 April at the Hans Egede Church in Nuuk between Laila Mølgaard and Henriette Simonsen.